cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ## `format` instruction

 Allows dynamic text formatting.
 It is possible to output special placeholders `{0}` to `{9}` into the text buffer.
-The `format` instruction will then replace a placeholder with actual value.
+The `format` instruction then replaces a placeholder with actual value.
 Example:

 ```
 print `Test: {1}{0}`